LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-First note that, the solution $\sigma$ is indeed an increasing, continuous, and differentiable function of $c$.
-Furthermore, (\ref{equation:x14}) implies that each node offers a SD fee which is quite close to its SDPC for large enough $n$.
-Therefore, if the values of $T_{select}$, $T_{adv}$, and $\eta$ in (\ref{equation:xx3}) are selected properly, we can conclude that for every $i$, $b_i < \overline{c}_i$ which ascertains (\ref{equation:xx6}).
-Next, we derive a condition on the value of $\eta$ by which $b_i < \overline{c}_i$ will be satisfied for every $i$.
+First note that, the solution $\sigma_i$ is indeed an increasing, continuous, and differentiable function.
+Furthermore, (\ref{equation:x14}) implies that each node offers an RD fee which is quite close to its modified RDPC for large enough $n$.
+Therefore, if the value of $\eta$ in (\ref{equation:xx1}) is selected properly, we can conclude that for every $i$, $b_i < \overline{c}_i$ which ascertains (\ref{equation:xx601}).
+In the following Proposition, we derive a condition on the value of $\eta$ by which $b_i < \overline{c}_i$ will be satisfied for every~$i$.